Münchhausen trilemma: Name

-Agrippa's Trilemma

 It is also known as Agrippa's trilemma or the Agrippan trilemma after a similar argument reported by Sextus Empiricus, which was attributed to Agrippa the Skeptic by Diogenes Laërtius.
 Sextus' argument, however, consists of five (not three) "modes".

 Fries's trilemma

-Popper in Logic of Scientific Discovery mentions neither Sextus nor Agrippa, but instead attributes his trilemma to German philosopher Jakob Friedrich Fries, leading some to call it Fries's trilemma as a result.
+Popper, in Logic of Scientific Discovery, mentions neither Sextus nor Agrippa but instead attributes his trilemma to German philosopher Jakob Friedrich Fries, leading some to call it Fries's trilemma as a result.

 Jakob Friedrich Fries formulated a similar trilemma in which statements can be accepted either: